 So…back to Dublin!
 Hmmm…who’s gonna win? 🙂

-You can take the DART train from Pearse or Tara stations in Dublin, to Howth (last stop, can’t miss it); the round trip is 6 eur/person.
+- Price: you can take the DART train from Pearse or Tara stations in Dublin, to Howth (last stop, can’t miss it); the round trip is 6 eur/person;

-There are 4 walking loops in Howth, depending on length and difficulty: Cliff Path loop, Tramline loop, Black Linn loop, Bog of Frogs loop.
-There are colored marks everywhere to guide you around.
+- Treks: there are 4 walking loops in Howth, depending on length and difficulty: Cliff Path loop, Tramline loop, Black Linn loop, Bog of Frogs loop; there are colored marks everywhere to guide you around;